Teaching assistant

 With experience you can take a Level 4 Certificate for the Advanced Practitioner in Schools and Colleges.
 This work-based qualification provides opportunities to develop skills in areas such as leadership, mentoring and coaching.

-Experienced teaching assistants with the right skills and experience can apply for higher-level teaching assistant (HTLA) status.
+Experienced teaching assistants with the right combination of skills and experience can apply for higher-level teaching assistant (HTLA) status.
 HLTA status shows that you meet national standards.
 For more information on how to achieve HLTA status, see the HLTA National Assessment Partnership.

 Career prospects